 Cost: $19 million in county, federal and state funds.

 Details: Removes four-lane bridge and replaces with five-lanes on deeper foundations.
 Replace 8-foot wide walks with 10-foot wide walks.
 Re-establish electric RTA trolley service across bridge.
-Improves ability for pedestrians with disabilities to use bridge.
+Improves the ability for pedestrians with disabilities to use the bridge.

 Construction: Begins in February 2019, ends in October 2020.